-If pupils select French as their language, they will start their learning journey in Year 7 and continue all the way through to GCSE.
+If pupils study French as their language, they will start their learning journey in Year 7 and continue all the way through to GCSE.

 Learning a language is an essential skill, and equips pupils with the skills for working in an increasingly globalised economy and for travelling to a huge number of destinations.
 Throughout each year group we focus on correct grammar and language structure, and we encourage pupils to practise these new skills independently.